-In this article, we’ll discuss the general cost box truck insurance and the various factors that affect your rates.
+In this article, we’ll discuss the general cost of box truck insurance and the various factors that affect your rates.
 Let’s get started!

 What Affects the Cost of Box Truck Insurance?

-- Your claims/loss history
+- Claims/loss history

-- Your hauling radius
+- Location and hauling radius

 Your business could be at the lower end of the range that we provided above, or you could be at the higher end.
 Or you might not be within the range at all.
-Insurance premiums vary widely from business to business, and that’s why it’s so important to get a box truck insurance quote to explore your options.
+Insurance premiums vary widely from business to business, and that’s why it’s so important to get a trucking insurance quote to explore your options.

 What Factors Affect the Cost of Box Truck Insurance?